-to approximately \$45 trillion.
-It is also greater than the total outstanding value of stocks, which is \$44 trillion and of debt securities, which is \$58 trillion.
+outstanding value of stocks, which was \$54 trillion and of debt securities, which was \$69 trillion at that time.

 Notional amounts give an indication of equivalent positions in cash markets.
 For example, a long futures contract on a stock index with a notional of \$1 million is equivalent to a cash position in the stock market of the same magnitude.